-External stakeholders request and review information about Eckerd services.
+External Stakeholders request and review information about Eckerd Connects services.
 The stakeholders' analysis of that information is used to support recommendations and make decisions regarding legal, funding, contractual, and licensing matters.
-Stakeholders also provide Eckerd with expertise, knowledge, and skills utilized to enhance performance and quality of service.
+Stakeholders also provide Eckerd Connects with expertise, knowledge, and skills utilized to enhance performance and quality of service.
 A stakeholder is defined as a person, group or organization that has a vested interest in the services provided by the organization.
 Examples are clients, employees, consumers, funding organizations, referral organizations, venders and governmental bodies.

-The Board of Directors will routinely receive and additionally may request information regarding Eckerd data and outcomes from the following Board sub-committees:
+The Board of Directors will routinely receive and additionally may request information regarding Eckerd Connects data and outcomes from the following Board sub-committees:

 - o Performance Improvement Committee

-- o Fund Development
+- Fund Development

 - o External Relations

-- o Finance
+- Finance

 These committees focus on continuous perpetual performance improvement for all levels of the organization.
 The Board of Directors may then communicate information pertaining to the organization's outcomes to external entities.
 The Executive Leadership Team (ELT) has responsibility for all performance and perpetual performance improvement activities organizationally as well as within their respective divisions (Spokes).
 The ELT evaluates data based on the results of perpetual performance improvement activities and the organizational scorecard.
 The ELT also responds to Board recommendations and feedback regarding performance and quality improvement.

-The Performance and Perpetual Performance Improvement function, under the leadership of the Eckerd Chief Strategy and Performance Officer collaborates with all programs and Spokes and oversees the internal program review process, collects, aggregates and analyzes organizational data and produces reports.
+The Performance and Perpetual Performance Improvement function, under the leadership of the Eckerd Connects' Chief Performance & Quality Officer collaborates with all programs and Spokes and oversees the internal program review process, collects, aggregates and analyzes organizational data and produces reports.

-An Organizational Perpetual Performance Improvement Committee (OPPI) consisting of Senior OPS/Spokes leadership convenes on a monthly basis to review and evaluate the monthly program scorecards via the Monthly Organizational PPI Status Report.
+An Organizational Perpetual Performance Improvement Committee (OPPI) consisting of Senior OPS/Spokes leadership convenes on a monthly basis to review and evaluate the monthly program Scorecard via the Monthly Organizational PPI Status Report.
 The team members are a cross-functional group of problem-solvers designated to recommend change to support the organization's direction.
 A Safety Committee works collaboratively with the Organizational PPI Committee to ensure continuity and a culture of quality.
 The Organizational PPI Committee also ensures coordination of the collection, aggregation, and analysis of organizational data and the production of Executive Reports.

-The Operations Directors are the organizational experts coordinating perpetual performance improvement activities within their programs: they are responsible for communicating and collaborating throughout the organization.
-Operations Directors use data to measure and improve performance, establish benchmarks (e.g. targets), monitor operations, and make decisions and recommendations for the practitioner, programs/services, and organization.
+The Senior Directors of Growth and Transformation are the organizational experts coordinating perpetual performance improvement activities within their programs.
+They are responsible for communicating and collaborating throughout the organization.
+Senior Directors of Growth and Transformation use data to measure and improve performance, establish benchmarks (e.g. targets), monitor operations, and make decisions and recommendations for the practitioner, programs/services, and organization.
 They review reports, evaluate and analyze data, interpret findings, manage the data collection process, and take action regarding missing data.
 They have oversight responsibilities for ensuring that internal and external action plans are written, implemented, and monitored for outcomes.
-The Operations Directors provide and ensure guidance to programs for understanding data and ensuring that data collectors are trained.
+The Senior Directors of Growth and Transformation provide and ensure guidance to programs for understanding data and ensuring that data collectors are trained.
 Additionally, they approve the ongoing perpetual performance improvement activities, identified in policy A4.01 Perpetual Performance Improvement Committees that are implemented by programs to assure that they are valid and supportive of the organization's direction.